iatsiuk/vuegister/README.md

 ```
 {
   content: string,    // raw text from the script tag
-  src: string, // path to external file from the script's src attribute
+  attributes: Object, // attributes from src script tag
   start: number,      // line number where the script begins in the SFC
   end: number,        // line number where the script ends in the SFC
 }
 ```